Luminir/REACT-tic-tac-toe/README.md

+# Author note:
+I learned this tic tac toe game from "coding with dawid", however, his was buggy and you coul over-write the computer's move.

+I had fixed that problem.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.